MAKING SPACE

 Training & talent access

-• Live, Disabled-led workshops on visitor interaction, sensory support, and access protocols
+• Live, Disabled-led workshops and keynotes

 • Talent sourcing from a 50K+ network of Disabled professionals